 The COVID-19 pandemic has highlighted the importance of self-care, and mobile devices can help.
 The Samsung Health app allows you to monitor your nutrition, track your fitness goals and even practice meditating.
 You can use the app to learn how to work out at home with everyday items, watch videos hosted by expert coaches and set challenges for competing with friends and family.
 Samsung Health is particularly useful when paired with a Galaxy smartwatch.

 Samsung has an impressive array of smartwatches and wireless earbuds to choose from.

-Consider the latest Galaxy Watch3, which allows you to answer a call with a hand gesture, respond to emails automatically and get real-time feedback while you’re on the go.
-Or take a look at the Galaxy Buds Live, which feature a 12-millimeter speaker and bass duct — offering an immersive audio experience — and which can act as a wireless microphone while you’re recording video on a Galaxy smartphone.
+Consider the latest Galaxy Watch4, which allows you to answer a call with a hand gesture, respond to emails automatically and get real-time feedback while you’re on the go.
+Or take a look at the Galaxy Buds2, which feature two microphones to detect ambient noise while Active Noise Cancellation blocks unwanted sound to keep you fully immersed.